Grab yourself a cuppa….

 Because the protocol is so effective at ridding the body of fat, there is a release of stored toxins that can pass into breastmilk.
 As such, I won’t be able to go back to it until my daughter fully weans, but I can’t wait to feel that good again!
 Until then, I’m taking the same supplements as I took on the protocol & am working on getting to sleep earlier as I discovered what a difference sleep makes to weight when I was on the program before & there’s so much more information now about sleep & the effect on our microbiome.
 Breastfeeding mums or those who have a physically strenuous job can follow the Hunter Gatherer Protocol as an alternative, which is essentially a nutrient-dense Paleo-style eating plan that has similar benefits, albeit more slowly.

 If you’re not pregnant or breastfeeding & would like to try the 4 Phase Fat Elimination Protocol, now is a great time to get started.
-There is a supported group program beginning in June 2018, but May is a month to prepare so you can set yourself up for the best results.
+There is a supported group program beginning 29th September 2018, but September is a month to prepare so you can set yourself up for the best results.
 I did the protocol at the same time as Mel, the current Coach for the program.
 We have similar stories & she’s absolutely amazing, so I know you’re going to be in great hands.
 Click the image below to learn more: